| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 thoughts' - the ones that contain life, daring and power - to

+flow on to the page.
 A ten-minute timed writing can be an exercise in its own

 right, or a limbering up before working on something else.